robinboening/alchemy_crm/README.md

 5. Seed the database:

   5.1.
-Put this line into your db/seeds.rb file:
+Put this line into your projects `db/seeds.rb` file:

         AlchemyCrm::Seeder.seed!

   5.2.
-Run this rake task:
+And run this rake task:

         $ rake db:seed